 "A Future for the Past, Preserving our Animation Heritage"

-As part of an ongoing effort to preserve and promote animation heritage Materials in Motion will hold its second meeting in Manchester, UK for a two day event at The Waterside Arts Centre in Sale.
+As part of an ongoing effort to preserve and promote animation heritage Materials in Motion will hold its second meeting in Manchester, UK for a two day event at Waterside in Sale, Manchester.
 The event will consist of workshops, a tour of the Cosgrove Hall Films Archive, demonstrations and presentations.

 The animation materials that shape our lives, entertain and inform millions of all ages are under threat from the ravages of time.
 To counteract this, "A Future for the Past, Preserving our Animation Heritage" welcomes experts, enthusiasts, conservators and creators to explore the film cels, puppets, sketches, scripts and other materials as well as the techniques and strategies we now need to preserve animation production ephemera for generations to come.